A Set of Tutorials for the LAMMPS Simulation Package: Content and links

-Then, let us densify the system to a target value of $0.9~\text{g/cm}^3$ by manually shrinking the simulation box at a constant rate.
+Then, let us densify the system to a target value of $0.9~\text{g/cm}^3$ by imposing the shrinking of the simulation box at a constant rate.
 The dimension parallel to the CNT axis is maintained fixed because the CNT is periodic in that direction.
 Add the following commands to \flecmd{mixing.lmp}:

-The \lmpcmd{fix halt} command is used to stop the box shrinkage once the target density is reached.
+The \lmpcmd{fix halt} command is used to stop the box shrinkage once the target density is reached, and the other commands should be familiar from previous tutorials.

 For the next stage of the simulation, we will use \lmpcmd{dump image} to output images every 200 steps:

 For the following $10~\text{ps}$, let us equilibrate the densified system in the constant-volume ensemble, and write the final state of the system in a file named \flecmd{mixing.data}: